madisongarccia/486project/reports/final_report.md

 In Figure 6, anomalies are highlighted in red.
 These were calculated by selecting the top 1% of affordability ratios farthest from their respective cluster centroids.
 Such large distances indicate these individuals likely have unusually high ratios given the surrounding averages.

 **II.
-Anomaly Detection on Affordability, Family Size, and Ethnic Group**
+Cluster Analysis on Affordability, Family Size, and Ethnic Group**

-Anomaly detection can also be expanded to tracking multiple features.
+Analyzing clusters can be expanded to tracking multiple features.
 In this case, looking at family size and ethnicity can uncover important affordability subgroups.

 <figure style="text-align: center;">
     <img src="/Users/madisonwozniak/Desktop/STAT486/final_project/plots/anomaly_2.png" alt="Description" style="width:70%; height:350px;">
     <figcaption style="font-style: italic;">Figure 6</figcaption>
 </figure>

 In Figure 6, the cluster groupings are within close proximity of each other, but there is a clear visual difference from one ethnic group to the next.
-The anomalies in this figure are any individuals that appear far from their cluster centroids. examples of these could be high or low earners clustered in a prodominently low or high affordability or family size group.

 There are many iterations of this type of subgroup clustering that would provide valuable insights regarding various factors.
 Providing this type of analysis can be used to inform certain political interventions to help subgroups that would benefit from government action.

 ## Dimension Reduction

 The topic used to understand this dataset is dimension reduction.
 This step is included to simplify the complexity of the data, making it easier to analyze.
 Since some of the features in this dataset were One-Hot Encoded, it has high dimensionality from the numerous binary features.
-This section will focus on applying Principle COmponent ANalysis (PCA) and UMAP to transform the data.
+This section will focus on applying Principle COmponent Analysis (PCA) and UMAP to transform the data.

 **I. PCA**